beamparticle/beamparticle/README.md

     git clone https://github.com/beamparticle/beamparticle
     cd beamparticle
     make release

+You can run the release as follow:

+    mkdir /opt/beamparticle/beamparticle-data
+    ./_build/default/rel/beamparticle/bin/beamparticle console

+Now open your web browser at https://localhost:8282/

+The default user is "root" and password is "root". once you get wesocket chat command use "help" to proceed further.
+Load existing particle knowledge via "atomics fun restore v0.1.0" command.
+This will load functions from the beamparticle/beamparticle-atomics project release version 0.1.0.

 In case you want to build a package then use the deb-package makefile target towards the same (see below).